jlong4223/gears-n-beans-client/README.md

 - Authentication
 - Meet our team page
-- Add to cart feature
+- Add to cart feature (commerce.js)
-- Message company form
+- Message company form (nodemailer)
 - update sizing for phone screens
   <!-- ### Compiles and minifies for production